 HTML developers have a crucial role within each company.
 They are responsible for coding websites and keeping them at optimum performance and visual appearance for the users.
-Because websites have an important role in modern time marketing, having knowledgeable and talented HTML developers in your team is a must.
+Because websites have an important role in modern marketing, having knowledgeable and talented HTML developers in your team is necessary.
 However, finding the most suitable individual for the position is not always easy.
 Reaching qualified applicants requires a detailed and attractive template to express your requirements and find a perfect match.

 Our HTML Developer Job Description Template contains all the necessary information about the role and is easy to download.
 You can use the template without any modifications or customize it to fit your particular needs and requirements.
 The choice is all yours.
 Our template is ready to be posted on the hiring websites and attract the best candidates for the job.
 Furthermore, we offer VIVAHR software to help you manage the hiring process and achieve desired results.
 You can find out more about our modern recruiting software here.